casiez/libparamtuner/Readme.md

 ## TODO list :

-* Change the generated file name of the Java library (POM configuration)
 * Add Mac-OS compatibility to C++ library
 * Add Javadoc to Java library (and add command to generate Javadoc with Maven)
 * Make the GUI